CodyBryson/workbook/src/reflections/wk1/quiz1.md

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+HTML stands for Hyper Text Mark-up Language.
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+CSS stands for cascading styles sheet.
+CSS is where you can set the style for your html document.
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: